Tillerson Says U.S. to Respond to Russia's Diplomatic Purge

-(MANILA, Philippines) — U.S. Secretary of State Rex Tillerson said Sunday that Washington will respond by Sept.
-1 to Russia's move to force a major reduction in American diplomatic staff, a move that echoed former President Barack Obama's action to kick out Russian diplomats for Moscow's meddling in the 2016 American election.
+Yet several obstacles hang over any attempt to pursue a more functional U.S.-Russia relationship: the new U.S. sanctions, Russia's retaliatory move to expel diplomats, and the ongoing U.S. Justice Department investigation into Russia's election meddling and potential Trump campaign collusion.

-Russia said recently it was forcing the U.S. to cut its embassy and consulate staff in Russia by 755 people.
-But there's been confusion because the U.S. is believed to have far fewer than 755 American employees in Russia.
+Fearing Trump might move inappropriately to ease sanctions on Russia, Congress last month passed new legislation that both added more sanctions and made it harder for the president to lift them.
+Trump and Tillerson opposed the legislation, but facing a likely veto override, Trump begrudgingly signed the bill.

-Tillerson spoke to reporters during a visit to the Philippines.
-He said he communicated U.S. plans to respond by that deadline to Russian Foreign Minister Sergey Lavrov when they met Sunday in Manila.
-Tillerson said he told Lavrov that the U.S. still hasn't decided how it will respond.
-He added that he asked Lavrov "several clarifying questions" about the act of Russian retaliation.
+Moscow's response to the sanctions was to announce it would force the U.S. to cut its embassy and consulate staff in Russia by 755 people.
+That move stoked confusion in Washington, given that the U.S. is believed to have far fewer than 755 American employees in Russia.

-Earlier this month, President Donald Trump grudgingly signed what he called a "seriously flawed" package of sanctions against Russia.
-The legislation is aimed at penalizing Moscow for interference in the election and for its military aggression in Ukraine and Syria, where the Kremlin has backed President Bashar Assad.
+Lavrov, describing his meeting with Tillerson, said Russia and the U.S. had agreed to resume a high-level diplomatic channel that Moscow had suspended after a previous U.S. move to tighten existing Russia sanctions.

 "We felt that our American counterparts need to keep the dialogue open," Lavrov said.
 "There's no alternative to that."